ABHModels/blacklamp/README.md

 ## Output

-The code generates a data file in the data directory with the naming convention as a_height_disksize_defpar.dat.
+The code generates a data file in the data directory with the naming convention as a_height_ringsize_defpar.dat.
 The file contains the following columns:

 rDisk: radial coordinate of the photons hitting the accretion disk
 EM: emissivity profile as a function of radial coordinate along the disk